“So Noble”: Mzansi Reacts to Barbers and Hairdressers Offering Free Back-to-School Haircuts

 User @pangbangercpt01's video spread quickly online because it reflected the spirit of Ubuntu.
 Viewers appreciated seeing professionals give back using their skills rather than donations.
 The collective effort and visible care shown to each child made the moment relatable and uplifting.

 Public sentiment was overwhelmingly positive, considering that it was completely free.
-Many praised the barbers and hairdressers for investing in the community, with others noting how small acts can make a lasting impact on children’s self-esteem.
+Many praised the barbers and hairdressers for investing in the community, while others noted that small acts can have a lasting impact on children’s self-esteem.

 Source: TikTok